AbdulAleem11/Medical-Diagnosis-Project-Files/README.md

-Switch to the Master Branch to view the project files, and find the datasets used in the project at the folowing links:
+Switch to the Master Branch to view the project files, and find the datasets used in the project below:

 ## ABOUT THE PROJECT: